Corbin Carroll Player Props: Diamondbacks vs. Rays

 Corbin Carroll At The Plate

-- Carroll leads Arizona with 83 hits, batting .296 this season with 40 extra-base hits.
+- Carroll has 84 hits, which ranks first among Arizona hitters this season, while batting .296 with 40 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 12th in batting average, 19th in on-base percentage, and fourth in slugging.
+- Among qualified hitters in MLB play, he ranks 13th in batting average, 18th in on-base percentage, and fourth in slugging.

-- Carroll has had at least one RBI in 38.7% of his games this year (29 of 75), with more than one RBI 11 times (14.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Carroll has driven in a run in 29 games this year (38.2%), including 11 games with more than one RBI (14.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.